How to choose the best replacement if you have to remove your ash tree

 General advice to consider when selecting an ash tree replacement

-- Variety is key!
-Avoid planting a tree species that you can see in your neighbors’ yards.
-If you like a tree a neighbor has—enjoy that one and pick something different.
+- Variety is key–avoid planting a tree species that you can see in your neighbors’ yards.
+If you like a tree a neighbor has—enjoy theirs and pick something different.
 Pests and diseases love to have all of their favorite targets conveniently located in one spot so they can spread from host to host, sowing destruction as they go.
 Don’t make it easy for them by repeating the mistakes of the past when many communities planted the same species.

 - Purchase your ash tree replacement from a reputable source.
 Many cities offer tree sales in the spring, offering deep discounts and species chosen to promote species diversity.
 Local garden centers are also a great source and may offer a guarantee.

-What is the best ash tree replacement to plant in my yard?
+How do I choose the best replacement tree to plant in my yard?

 - Where will the tree be located?